cfpb/design-system/docs/pages/story-page.md

   When to use

-  * You want to tell a story or make a statement
+  * You want to tell a story or make a statement; and

-  * You want the story or statement to have emotional impact that will be enhanced with the use of full-bleed images and large headings
+  * You want the story or statement to have emotional impact that will be enhanced with the use of full-bleed images and large headings; and

-  * The page is intended to be high-profile (e.g. a director's priority page)
+  * The page is intended to be fairly high-profile (e.g. a director's priority page)

   When not to use

-  * You want a landing page that will direct readers to specific content that will meet their needs.
+  * You want to quickly direct readers to specific content on a given topic.
 Use the sublanding or browse pages instead.

   * The content is informational and text-heavy, such as an article or blog post.
 Use the learn page instead.
 guidelines: >